 For details on the Supreme Court's decision and more suggestions on how individuals, the UK Government and businesses can respond, read our briefing on India.

 Sadly the bill prohibiting same-sex marriage was signed into law by the President of Nigeria in the first weeks of January 2014.
 The bill makes a crime for gay people to marry and for anybody to witness a gay marriage.
 The bill also outlaws public displays of affection and membership of gay rights groups.
-LGB people holding hands, looking lovingly at each other or simply fighting for their fundamental human rights could face a 10-year jail sentence.
+LGBT people holding hands, looking lovingly at each other or simply fighting for their fundamental human rights could face a 10-year jail sentence.

 At Stonewall we will continue to work with Nigerian LGBT activists to do what we can to support them in their campaign for equality.